Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Characterization of effects of uncertainty

 and the closed-loop dynamics under $\uu = \KK \xx$ follows as

-where $Z$ is a block down-shifting operator with the first block sub-diagonal filled with identity matrices and zeros everywhere else.
-Note that the lumped uncertainty $\bfeta$ also depends on $\KK$ and $\xx$ as will be shown in the next subsection.
+where $Z$ is a block-downshift operator with the first block sub-diagonal filled with identity matrices and zeros everywhere else.
+Note that the lumped uncertainty $\bfeta$ depends on $\KK$ and $\xx$ as will be shown in the next subsection.

 From~\eqref{eq:cl_dyn}, the mapping from the lumped uncertainty to the state and control input under the feedback controller is given by